hackclub/hackclub/workshops/sudoku/README.md

     return false;
 }
 ```
--Add this function right under the one we just wrote.
+- Add this function right under the one we just wrote.
 - This function checks the row, column, and box of each value to make sure there is only one of the value.
 - We are going to write the "checkRows", "checkCols", and "checkSquare" functions right now.
 - They must all be true for the value to not cause the "solved" boolean to be false.